neha-kay/Kiko-plus/_posts/2017-07-01-daily-musings.md

 It's a slower solution but a more tractable one, I think.

+<h3 style="color:#6495ed;"> Overcoming Relationship Inertia | July 11, 2017 </h3>

+Today, a close friend of mine asked me for relationship advice and I felt *super* honored.
+Like, super, super honored =).

-<h3 style="color:#6495ed;"> TO-DO | July 9, 2017 </h3>
+<h3 style="color:#6495ed;"> A useful heuristic for making decisions | July 9, 2017 </h3>

+Asking:
+1) What’s the worst that can happen?
+2) What’s the best that can happen?

 <h3 style="color:#6495ed;"> Disqus + Google Analytics | July 8, 2017 </h3>

 Disqus & Google Analytics are officially working!
 It’s amazing how small achievements seem after you’ve done them and how big tasks seem before you’ve achieved them.

-<h3 style="color:#6495ed;"> TO-DO | July 7, 2017 </h3>
+<h3 style="color:#6495ed;"> Dental Hygiene on Point | July 7, 2017 </h3>

+My dental hygiene has been SO on point recently.
+I haven't *not* flossed since
 <h3 style="color:#6495ed;"> Interview with first female billionaire + Spanx fouder, Sara Blakely | July 6, 2017 </h3>

-Today I listened to a podcast which undoubtedly is on my all time favorite podcast episodes list -- [an interview with the Spanx founder, Sara Blakely](http://one.npr.org/?sharedMediaId=493169696:493311384).
+Today I listened to a podcast which undoubtedly is on my all time favorite podcast episodes list -- [an interview with the Spanx founder, Sara Blakely](http://one.npr.org/?sharedMediaId=493169696:493311384){:target="_blank"}.
 It's definitely an experiential listen than a pure knowledge-based one so I'd highly recommend just downloading and getting into it.
 But below are a couple of the things that really resonated with me.

 ##### The notion that ideas are most vulnerable in their infancy